 The J-series printers are known for being the most versatile when it comes to creating prototypes that require a wider range of colors and realism.
 The ability to print in more colors and textures is what makes these printers stand out.
 Adding PANTONE verification to a printer that can already print over 500,000 colors creates an unparalleled workflow for matching design creativity with color accuracy.

-Now, with the newest members of this series, the J826, you can enjoy everything you love about its predecessors.
-This new machine comes with three different printing speeds and DraftGrey and VeroUltraClear, the newest Stratasys materials.
+Now, with the newest member of this series, the J55 you can speed up your production time in-house in your office or studio environment.
+This new machine comes with the High Quality Speed, DraftGrey and VeroUltraClear, the newest Stratasys materials.